bitslice7/auto-annotated-portfolio/content/pages/info.md

         textAlign: left
       actions:
         justifyContent: flex-start
+    text: >
+      He enjoys taking photographs of stars and galaxies, writing for his D\&D campaign, and watching sci-fi movies.
   - type: HeroSection
     title: >-
       I'm a developer, digital artist, consultant and a bunch of other